-- (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services to be provided by the County and its special districts to the Tribe for the purposes of the Tribe's Gaming Operation as a consequence of the Project. - (3) Reasonable compensation for programs designed to address gambling addiction. - (4) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof. - (c) Before the commencement of a Project, and no later than the issuance of the Final TEIR (or of any substitute environmental impact report under section 11.8.9) to the State Gaming Agency, the Tribe shall negotiate with the State Department of Transportation or the State Designated Agency (if one is designated) and shall enter into an enforceable written agreement with the State Department of Transportation or the State Designated Agency to pay its fair share to timely mitigate the off-reservation traffic impacts of the Project on the State highway system and facilities where such impacts are attributable, in whole or in part, to the Project. - (d) Nothing in this section 11.8.7 requires the Tribe to enter into any other intergovernmental agreements with a local governmental entity other than as set forth in subdivisions (a) and (b).
+- (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services to be provided by the County and its special districts to the Tribe for the purposes of the Tribe's Gaming Operation, including the Gaming Facility, as a consequence of the Project. - (3) Reasonable compensation for programs designed to address gambling addiction. - (4) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof. - (b) The Tribe shall not commence a Project until the Intergovernmental Agreements specified in subdivision (a) are executed by the parties or are effectuated pursuant to section 11.8.8. - (c) Before the commencement of a Project, and no later than the issuance of the Final TEIR to the State Gaming Agency, the Tribe shall negotiate with the State Department of Transportation or the State Designated Agency (if one is designated) and shall enter into an enforceable written agreement with the State Department of Transportation or the State Designated Agency to provide for timely mitigation of all direct traffic impacts of the Project on the State highway system and facilities and to pay the Tribe's fair share of cumulative traffic impacts of the Project on the State highway system and facilities where such impacts are attributable, in whole or in part, to the Project.
+The agreement shall provide that any mitigation for direct impacts shall be completed prior to commencement of operations of any Gaming Facility, Gaming Facility expansion, or other facility constructed as part of the Project.
+An Encroachment Permit issued by the State Department of Transportation shall be required for any work performed within the State highway right-ofway, for any required access to the State highway system, or for any change-in-use to an existing access or Encroachment Permit. - (d) Nothing in this section 11.8.7 requires the Tribe to enter into any other intergovernmental agreements with a local governmental entity other than as set forth in subdivision (a).

-Section 11.8.8.
+Sec.
+11.8.8.
 Arbitration.

-In order to foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an Intergovernmental Agreement between either the County and the Tribe, or the City of Barstow and the Tribe, is not entered within fifty-five (55) days of the submission of the Final TEIR, or such further time as the Tribe and the County, or the Tribe and the City of Barstow (for purposes of this section "the parties") may mutually agree in writing, any party may demand binding arbitration before a single arbitrator pursuant to the Commercial Arbitration Rules of the American Arbitration Association as set forth herein with respect to any remaining disputes arising from, connected with, or related to the negotiation of its respective agreement:
+In order to foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an Intergovernmental Agreement with the County or with any Impacted City is not entered within fifty-five (55) days of the submission of the Final TEIR, or such further time as the Tribe and the County or Impacted City (for purposes of this section "the parties") may agree in writing, any party may demand binding arbitration before a single arbitrator, who shall be a retired judge, pursuant to the Comprehensive Arbitration Rules and Procedures of JAMS (or if those rules no longer exist, the closest equivalent), as set forth herein with respect to any remaining disputes arising from, connected with, or related to the negotiation: